harlexkhal/Microverse-Porfolio-Website/README.md

 My goal here is to Build a personal portfolio site from scratch, with focus on a mobile first design. take a peak at what i'v built [Live Demo](https://harlexkhal.github.io/Microverse-Porfolio-Website/). 😊

+### Features implemented so far are:
+* Integration of style linters for CSS, web linters for html & Lighthouse for page optimization testing
+* Responsive mobile view and web view design using css media-queries, flex-box, and grids
+* Integration of formspree for submission of contact details in contact section
+* Launched and deployed to github pages

 ## Built With

 - Lighthouse (An open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO and more).